sarasate/unstyled/README.md

 React components with minimal styling, easily to extend.
 Based on styled-components.
 Inspired by semantic-ui.
 Will cover all common used html tags and adding convenient components for widely used UI elements.

+WIP: This package is in an early alpha stage.
+Breaking changes can occur without notification.
+Already used in production (caution!).
+Feedback and contributions are welcome.

+Versioning (prior to 1.0.0)

+`0.Y.Z`:
+* Y => Breaking changes and Features
+* Z => Patches

 ## Installation

 ```shell